Back to California

 Plain English Breakdown

-This law changes advertising rules for alcohol-related businesses in Los Angeles, San Bernardino, and San Diego counties.
+This law changes advertising rules in Los Angeles, San Bernardino, and San Diego counties to allow certain businesses to buy ad space from other specific types of venues.

 What This Bill Does

-• Requires the California Horse Racing Board to post voting records online quickly after meetings.
+• Requires the California Horse Racing Board to post voting records on their website within two business days after meetings.

 Who It Names or Affects

-• Alcohol license holders and the businesses they might advertise with in Los Angeles, San Bernardino, and San Diego counties.
+• Businesses that sell alcohol in Los Angeles, San Bernardino, and San Diego counties.

 Terms To Know